wikimedia/pywikibot/ROADMAP.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * 6.5.0: OutputOption.output() method will be removed in favour of OutputOption.out property
-* 6.5.0: Infinite rotating file handler with logfilecount of -1 is deprecated
 * 6.4.0: 'allow_duplicates' parameter of :func:`tools.itertools.intersect_generators` as positional argument is deprecated, use keyword argument instead
 * 6.4.0: 'iterables' of :func:`tools.itertools.intersect_generators` given as a list or tuple is deprecated, either use consecutive iterables or use '*' to unpack
 * 6.2.0: outputter of OutputProxyOption without out property is deprecated
 * 6.2.0: ContextOption.output_range() and HighlightContextOption.output_range() are deprecated
 * 6.2.0: Error messages with '%' style is deprecated in favour for str.format() style
 * 6.2.0: page.url2unicode() function is deprecated in favour of tools.chars.url2string()
-* 6.2.0: Throttle.multiplydelay attribute is deprecated
 * 6.2.0: SequenceOutputter.format_list() is deprecated in favour of 'out' property
 * 6.0.0: config.register_family_file() is deprecated